astronomer/airflow-guides/guides/airflow-ui.md

 Similar to Variables, Xcoms can be used as places to store information on the fly.

-However, Variables are designed to be a place to store constands, whereas Xcoms are designed to communicate between tasks.
+However, Variables are designed to be a place to store constants, whereas Xcoms are designed to communicate between tasks.

 https://airflow.apache.org/concepts.html#xcoms